paobranco/ImbalancedLearningRegression/docs/nearmiss.rst

    :param data: Pandas dataframe, the dataset to re-sample.
    :type data: :term:`Pandas dataframe`
    :param str y: Column name of the target variable in the Pandas dataframe.
+   :param int version: Selects which of 3 versions will be used to near-miss undersample the data.
+The       versions behave as follows:

+   NearMiss-1: Majority class examples with minimum average distance to three closest minority class examples.
+   NearMiss-2: Majority class examples with minimum average distance to three furthest minority class examples.
+   NearMiss-3: Majority class examples with minimum distance to each minority class example.

    :param str samp_method: Method to determine re-sampling percentage.
 Either ``balance`` or ``extreme``.
    :param bool drop_na_col: Determine whether or not automatically drop columns containing NaN values.
 The data frame should not contain any missing values, so it is suggested to keep it as default.
    :param bool drop_na_row: Determine whether or not automatically drop rows containing NaN values.
 The data frame should not contain any missing values, so it is suggested to keep it as default.